-Budgeted expenses are developed through a baseline approach, with zero-based detailed explanations required for contractual services and capital purchases, and other line items with significant budgets.
-Additions above baseline are requested and approved as 'building blocks' which define expanded or additional services.
+Budgeted expenses are developed through a baseline approach, with zero-based detailed explanations required for contractual services and capital purchases and other line items with significant budgets.
+Additions above baseline are requested and approved as "building blocks" which define expanded or additional services.
 Capital equipment budgets are developed and managed as a General Fund capital package wherein funds are released to the purchasing organization as purchases are made for specific items detailed in the budget.
-Some larger organizations have their own Capital Package (e.g. Corrections) which must be detailed in the budget in a similar manner to the General Fund capital package.
+Some larger organizations have their own Capital Package (e.g. Corrections and the Sheriff's Office) which must be detailed in the budget in a similar manner to the General Fund capital package.
 Requested staff additions are associated with building blocks and placed on a 'rolling list' to be proposed by the County Manager and approved by the Board of County Commissioners as General Fund revenue and expenditure demands on the general fund become clear during the fiscal year.

-Revenue is recognized in the budget for Capital Outlay Gross Receipts taxes and available funds from bond proceeds are budgeted.
-Whether or not there is a specific plan for expenditures against these revenues, they will be generically budgeted.
+Revenue is recognized in the budget for Capital Outlay Gross Receipts taxes, and available funds from bond proceeds are budgeted.
+Whether or not there is a specific plan for expenditures against these revenues they will be generically budgeted.
 Specific projects and their budgets are usually defined during the course of the fiscal year.

 Santa Fe County is committed to developing a sound financial plan for operations and capital improvements.
-As part of this commitment, the County utilizes conservative growth forecasts, and:
+As part of this commitment the County utilizes conservative growth forecasts, and,

-- a) Permits the County Manager and Departmental Directors to manage the operating budget with the Board of County Commissioners deciding allocations. - b) Appropriates the budget in accordance with County policy and New Mexico State Department of Finance and Administration guidelines. - c) Adjusts the budget through departmental budget amendments and a county-wide midyear budget review to reflect changes in the local economy (positive and negative), changes in service priorities, and receipt of unbudgeted revenue. - d) Organizes the budget so that revenues are related to expenditures as much as possible. - e) Provides department staff with immediate on-line access to current revenue and expenditure information to facilitate easy control of expenditures against appropriations.
+- a) permits the County Manager and Departmental Directors to manage the operating budget with the Board of County Commissioners deciding allocations. - appropriates the budget in accordance with County policy and New Mexico State Department of Finance and Administration guidelines. - adjusts the budget through departmental budget amendments and a county-wide, mid-year budget review to reflect changes in the local economy (positive and negative), changes in service priorities, and receipt of unbudgeted revenue or revenue shortfalls as they may occur. - d) organizes the budget so that revenues are related to expenditures as much as possible. - e) provides department staff with immediate on-line access to current revenue and expenditure information to facilitate easy control of expenditures against appropriations.